ThemeMetro/Clouder/README.md

 Now ThemMetro offring this template free forever, you are free to use it, update and modify it without any restruction.

-### No support and update is provided by ThemeMetro

 #### The following steps will guide you through the installation process:

 - Unzip the contents of the zip file to a folder on your computer